How to Check an AC Capacitor with a Multimeter?

 Capacitors, although they are small in size, are very important components providing electrical energy for many types of equipment or circuits.
-The use of capacitors can be found in air conditioning units, refrigerators, washing machines, and power supplies and are used to provide starting power and run motors efficiently.
+The use of capacitors can be found in air conditioning units, refrigerators, washing machines, and power supplies.
+And are used to provide starting power and run motors efficiently.
 When a capacitor fails, a device will cease functioning normally and may behave erratically.
 How to Check an AC Capacitor with a Multimeter?

 This guide will help you test a capacitor safely and easily using a multimeter(s).
 If you are a beginner, a DIY user, or an experienced technician looking for an easy-to-follow guide without lots of technical jargon, then this guide is for you!